20 SEO Mistakes That Will Hurt Your Website Rankings

 Hello!

-In this post, we are showing you 20 common SEO mistakes you should avoid to maximize your SEO performance.
+In this post, we highlight 20 common SEO mistakes you should avoid to strengthen your search performance.

 #1 Not optimizing for the mobile era

 How does your website perform on mobile devices?
-As mobile searches have already surpassed desktop ones, search engines started rewarding mobile-friendly websites and penalizing sites that are not optimized for mobile devices.
+As mobile searches have already surpassed desktop ones, search engines reward mobile-friendly websites and penalize sites that are not optimized for mobile devices.

-To quickly test how easily a visitor can use your page on a mobile device, go with a free Mobile-Friendly test:
+To quickly check how user-friendly your page is on mobile, use the free Mobile-Friendly test:

 #2 Creating duplicate content